-Product revenue for the six nine months ended June 30, 2023 September 30, 2023 increased 18.4% 16.0% over the six nine months ended June 30, 2022 September 30, 2022.
-Product revenue represented 78.8% 78.9% of our consolidated revenue compared to 80.3% 80.5% in the six nine months ended June 30, 2022 September 30, 2022.
-Revenue from our paint protection film product line increased 15.0% 12.7% over the six nine months ended June 30, 2022 September 30, 2022.
-Paint protection film sales represented 56.4% 56.8% and 59.2% 59.7% of our consolidated revenues for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+Product revenue for the nine months ended September 30, 2023 increased 16.0% over the nine months ended September 30, 2022.
+Product revenue represented 78.9% of our consolidated revenue compared to 80.5% in the nine months ended September 30, 2022.
+Revenue from our paint protection film product line increased 12.7% over the nine months ended September 30, 2022.
+Paint protection film sales represented 56.8% and 59.7% of our consolidated revenues for the nine months ended September 30, 2023 and 2022, respectively.
 The increase in paint protection film sales was due to additional sales to both new and existing customers across multiple geographical markets.

-Revenue from our window film grew 29.2% 26.6% compared to the six nine months ended June 30, 2022 September 30, 2022.
-Window film sales represented 18.8% 18.6% and 17.5% 17.4% of our total consolidated revenues for the six nine months ended June 30, 2023 September 30, 2023 and 2022, respectively.
+Revenue from our window film grew 26.6% compared to the nine months ended September 30, 2022.
+Window film sales represented 18.6% and 17.4% of our total consolidated revenues for the nine months ended September 30, 2023 and 2022, respectively.
 This increase was driven by increased demand resulting from increased channel focus and increased product adoption in multiple regions.
-Architectural window film revenue increased 37.1% 42.2% compared to the six nine months ended June 30, 2022 September 30, 2022 to \$3.7 million \$6.4 million and represented 10.6% 11.9% of total window film revenue and 2.2% of total revenue.
-This increase was driven by increased demand for our architectural window films.
+Architectural window film revenue increased 42.2% compared to the nine months ended September 30, 2022 to \$6.4 million \$3.3 million and represented 11.9% 3.7% of total window film revenue and 2.2% of total revenue.
+This increase was driven by increased an increase in demand for our architectural window films.

-Other product revenue for the six nine months ended June 30, 2023 September 30, 2023 increased 23.3% 19.7% compared to the six nine months ended June 30, 2022 September 30, 2022 due mainly to continued demand for non-film related products such as ceramic coating, plotters, chemicals, and other film installation tools and accessories.
-Our Fusion FUSION ceramic coating product revenue grew 63.6% 53.6% compared to the six nine months ended June 30, 2022 September 30, 2022, to \$2.9 million \$4.5 million.
-This increase was driven primarily by increased channel focus and increased demand for our ceramic coating products.
+Other product revenue for the nine months ended September 30, 2023 increased 19.7% compared to the nine months ended September 30, 2022 due mainly to continued demand for non-film related products such as ceramic coating, plotters, chemicals and other film installation tools and accessories.
+Our FUSION ceramic coating product revenue grew 53.6% compared 24.4% to the nine months ended September 30, 2022 to \$4.5 million, \$1.4 million.
+This increase was driven primarily by increased channel focus and due mainly to increased demand for our ceramic coating products.

-Geographically, we experienced saw revenue growth in many most regions during the six nine months ended June 30, 2023 September 30, 2023.
-The U.S. region, our largest region, grew 21.5% 18.9% due primarily to increasing attach rates.
-Outside the U.S., several most regions saw strong growth due primarily to increased product awareness and attach rates.
+Geographically, outside of the U.S. and China, we saw revenue experienced solid growth in most operating regions during the nine months ended September 30, 2023.
+The U.S. region, our largest region, grew 18.9% March 31, 2024, due primarily to increasing attach rates.
+Outside the U.S., most regions saw strong growth due primarily mainly to increased product awareness and attach rates adoption.

 Service revenue.
-Service revenue consists of revenue from fees for DAP software access, cutbank credit revenue, which represents the value of pattern access provided with eligible product revenue, revenue from the labor portion of installation sales in our Company-owned installation centers, revenue from our dealership services businesses business and revenue from training services provided to our customers.
+Service revenue consists of revenue from fees for DAP software access and cutbank credit revenue, which represents the value of pattern access provided with eligible product revenue, revenue from the labor portion of installation sales in our Company-owned installation centers, revenue from our dealership services business businesses and revenue from training services provided to our customers.